 Your vote is important.
 The affirmative vote of the holders of a majority of the votes properly cast on such matter at the annual meeting is required for approval of Proposals 1, 3, 5, 7 and 8.
 The affirmative vote of holders of a majority of the outstanding shares of Zafgen common stock as of the record date for the annual meeting is required for approval of Proposal 2.
 For Proposal 4, directors are elected by a plurality of the affirmative votes cast by those shares present in person, or represented by proxy, and entitled to vote at the annual meeting.
 The three nominees for director receiving the highest number of affirmative votes will be elected.
 For Proposal 6, the frequency that receives the highest number of votes will be deemed to be the non-binding recommendation of Zafgen's stockholders.
-Whether or not you plan to attend the annual meeting in person, please submit your proxy promptly by telephone or via the internet in accordance with the instructions on the enclosed proxy card or complete, date, sign and promptly return the accompanying proxy card in the enclosed postage paid envelope to ensure that your shares will be counted as a vote in favor of Proposals 1, 2, 3, 5, 7 and 8, and as a vote for each of the directors nominated for election as described in Proposal 4 and for "every year" for Proposal 6.
+Whether or not you plan to attend the annual meeting in person, please submit your proxy promptly by telephone or via the internet in accordance with the instructions on the enclosed proxy card or complete, date, sign and promptly return the accompanying proxy card in the enclosed postage paid envelope to ensure that your shares will be represented and voted at the annual meeting.
+If you date, sign and return your proxy card without indicating how you wish to vote, your proxy will be counted as a vote in favor of Proposals 1, 2, 3, 5, 7 and 8, and as a vote for each of the directors nominated for election as described in Proposal 4 and for "every year" for Proposal 6.